DrewCoding/179-Final-Project/AggieProjectDocument.md

 ## Gameplay Explanation

+After you have pressed the start button, you are able to move around using WASD and find turkeys roaming around the place.
+When you walk into one, a fight commences!
+You have three options: Attack, Stats, and Run.
+When you click on Attack, you are able to choose an attack, then you can choose which turkey to inflict that attack.
+After you decide who to attack, damage is done to the turkey.
+The turkey will then have their turn to attack you.
+You and the turkeys have stats, one of these stats being speed, an important part of battle.
+If the player has a higher speed, the player gets to attack the turkey twice, and vice versa.
+After you have defeated the turkeys in battle, you will have gained a skill point, as well as leveling up.
+What you can do with the skill points that you gain in battle is going to the shop, located at the top right of the map.
+When you press 'G' at the shop, next to the NPC, you can choose to buy certain sets of skills that have higher boosts of damage and effects on the player and enemy.
+When you have a lot of strength, fighting enemies is far easier.
+You may even be able to defeat a certain greaser at the bottom left of the map...

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 Explaining the button mappings and the most optimal gameplay strategy is encouraged.**

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**